-Outsourcing in clinical trial industry has been on the rise for last several decades.
-This has been due to a combination of several factors, including increasing cost of research, blockbuster molecules going off-patent causing revenue loss and lack of extensive in-house R&D infrastructure.
+Outsourcing in the clinical trial industry has been on the rise for the last several decades.
+This has been due to a combination of several factors, including the increasing cost of research, blockbuster molecules going off-patent causing revenue loss, and lack of extensive in-house R&D infrastructure.
 This has resulted in an interesting situation, where increasingly more clinical trials are being outsourced to contract research organizations (CROs) worldwide.

-A latest white paper from Frost & Sullivan discusses a lot about clinical research industry, including comparison of clinical trials conduct in Asia and west, and various factors suggested to be critical for selecting CROs in Asia.
+The latest white paper from Frost & Sullivan discusses a lot about the clinical research industry, including a comparison of clinical trials conducted in Asia and the west, and various factors suggested to be critical for selecting CROs in Asia.

-Sponsors would need a CRO having capabilities that can ensure knowledgeable teams, client-focus and ability to provide customized solutions.
+Sponsors would need a CRO having capabilities that can ensure knowledgeable teams, client focus, and the ability to provide customized solutions.
 It’ll help to know

 - Size of team

 - Technology at disposal, Infrastructure and IT systems